osquery/osquery/docs/wiki/installation/cli-flags.md

 Directory path for `ERROR`/`WARN`/`INFO` and query result logging by the **filesystem** plugin.

-`--logger_mode=420`
+`--logger_mode=0640`

 File mode for output log files by the **filesystem** plugin (provided as an octal string).
-Note that this affects both the query result log and the status logs. **Warning**: If run as root, log files may contain sensitive information!
+Note that this affects both the query result log and the status logs and only works on POSIX platforms.
+**Warning**: If run as root, log files may contain sensitive information!
+Also, versions previous to osquery 5.0.0 were actually interpreting it as a number in decimal format, not octal.

 `--logger_rotate=false`